cloud-carbon-footprint/cloud-carbon-footprint/CONTRIBUTING.md

 ---

 ## Package management 📦
-- We use NPM for package management.
+- We use yarn for package management.
-- To install a new package, use `npm install --save package-name` (production) or `npm install --save-dev package-name` (development) inside either the client or server directory.
+- To install a new package, use `yarn add package-name` (production) or `yarn add --dev package-name` (development) inside either the client or server directory.
-- Use `npm run bootstrap` at the root directory to have all packages freshly installed.
+- Use `yarn install` at the root directory to have all packages freshly installed.
-- Alternatively, run `npm ci` in the client and server directory.

 ### Updating Packages
-- To update a package to the patch or minor version, use the command `npm update <package-name>`
+- To update a package to the patch or minor version, use the command `yarn update <package-name>`
-- To update a package to the latest major version, use `npm install <package-name>@latest`
+- To update a package to the latest major version, use `yarn upgrade --latest <package-name>`

 ---